dbaghdasarya/wavefront-trace-loader/README.md

 `"spansRate"`, `"duration"`, `"traceTypesCount"`, `"errorRate"` and `"totalTraceCount"` keys have the same meaning that the similar command line options.
+- `"errorRate"` - is applicable only if `"traceTypesCount" > 0`.
 - `"traceTypePatterns"` - is a list of traces type patterns.
-This option is disabled if `"traceTypesCount" > 0`
+This option is disabled if `"traceTypesCount" > 0`.
     - `"traceTypeName"` - This name will be set to the root span of a trace.
     - `"nestingLevel"` - number of levels in the trace tree.
     - `"tracePercentage"` - percentage of traces of the given trace type among all generated traces.
+    - `"errorRate"` - if `"traceTypePatterns"` exists, every trace type pattern should provide `"errorRate"` value for producing erroneous traces.
     - `"spansDistributions"` - distribution of spans count among traces of the given trace type.
         -  `"startValue"` , `"endValue"` - range of the spans count.
         -  `"percentage"` - a percentage of the traces with spans count in the given range.